There is a secret ingredient in this coconut panna cotta – coconut milk!

 Instructions

-- Heat up ingredients (C) over a small flame, add the blended pandan leaves and boil for a minute.
+3. Heat up ingredients (C) over a small flame in a small saucepan, add the blended pandan leaves and boil over medium heat for a minute.

-- Fill the mixture into the small ramekin.
+7. Fill the coconut mixture into the small ramekin.

-- When you want to serve, run a knife along the side of the ramekin.
+9. When you want to serve, run a knife along the side of the ramekin.
 Dip the ramekin in hot water for five seconds.
 Invert and shake the ramekin.
-The panna cotta will detach from the ramekin and drop gently onto a plate.
+The panna cotta will detach from the ramekin and drop gently onto the serving plate.

 Nutrition Information: